D (Os Paralamas do Sucesso album)

 D is the first live album released by brazilian rock band Os Paralamas do Sucesso at the Montreux Jazz Festival in Switzerland.

+The album already features João Fera on a musical keyboard and a special appearance by George Israel on a saxophone in "Ska".
+It also includes two unreleased songs, "Será Que Vai Chover?" and a re-recording of "Charles, Anjo 45" by Jorge Ben Jor,in addition to the band's classics.
+Despite being a performance outside of Brazil, the band was well received and had a very receptive audience.

 Track listing

 All songs written by Herbert Vianna, except where noted: